richafnu/Viva/Viva/glint/setup/team-effectiveness-survey.md

 ## What is the best cadence for a Team Effectiveness Survey?

-Setting up a Team Effectiveness Survey as a recurring survey or as an Always-On survey allows leaders to use the program whenever it's needed.
+Setting up a Team Effectiveness Survey as a recurring survey or as an Always-On survey allows leaders to use it as is most useful to their situation.
 A Team Effectiveness recurring survey should be repeated 30-60 days after the initial feedback.
 The survey should take no more than about four minutes to complete.

 >[!TIP]
 >Best practic: Survey, debrief and act, survey again.